rusticlion/Manastorm/manastorm_codebase_dump.md

 ### Better visual language for spell slots and cast progress
 * ?? on whole thing...current vibes are serviceable
-* Experiment with no explicitly drawn static orbit, only draw as cast bar
+* DONE - Experiment with no explicitly drawn static orbit, only draw as cast bar
 * Experiment with transparent lines or particles flowing between mana tokens in slot.
 Strengthen with cast progress?

 ### Unique "idle" animations for each stance
-* Stretch: unique "cast" animations for each stance
+* DONE - Stretch: unique "cast" animations for each stance

 ### Tween frames for range/position changes
+* DONE
 ### Establish visual language for Ninefold Path
 * Two colors per element, "core" and "aura"?

 ### FX on taking damage
-* Hitstop - exclude DoT (burn, etc. Minimum threshold?)
+* DONE - Hitstop - exclude DoT (burn, etc. Minimum threshold?)
+  * Implementation scales with DMG value - consistent rule that makes DoTs feel right.
 * Flashing effect for DoT (for everything maybe?)
+  * DONE, for everything

 ### Consistent-fy visual language for shield types: ward vs. barrier
 * Barrier is a partly-transparent "screen" that extends up and down from the spell slot